Montague Holbein: 1902 attempts

 On 1 August 1902, Holbein failed again due to a tidal flow, heavy seas and a strong head wind, again 4 mi from Ramsgate.
 According to the accounts at the time, he swam for 4 hours 45 minutes and covered a distance of 18 mi, "the exact distance between the nearest points on the French and English shores."

 Holbein was covered with oil and wore a mask.
 The mask was composed of American sticker's plaster with glass let in to enable him to see, and effectually preserve his eyes from injury.

 He started his 1902 Channel crossing doing breaststroke at 25 strokes per minute, but then switched to backstroke at a 20 stroke-per-minute pace.
 Due to the turbulence in the Channel, his support crew became seasick, and some returned to shore.

 During his attempt, he ate beef essence in liquid form and sandwiches, but was eventually pulled out when he could not make any headway against the tides.

 On 27 August 1902, Holbein started his third attempt of the English Channel from France to Dover in 63 F water.
 However, he was taken out of the water within 1 mi of Dover after an attempt of 22 hours 21 minutes.
 His crew used two powerful acetylene lamps to follow him through the night as he started at 3:20 pm.
 He did not repeat any attempts thereafter.

 He once swam 43 mi in the Solent.

+Death

+After his death in 1944, Holbein was buried in Hither Green Cemetery in Lewisham, southeast London.